facebookincubator/TTPForge/pkg/blocks/README.md

 ExplainInvalid() error
 ```

-ExplainInvalid returns an error with an explanation of why this
+ExplainInvalid returns an error with an explanation of why a BasicStep is invalid.
-BasicStep is invalid.
-The error explains that the 'inline' field is
-empty.

-**Returns:**

-error: An error explaining that the 'inline' field is empty.

 ---